ateteN/alu-higher_level_programming/python-hello_world/README.md

+#!/usr/bin/python3
-s is a readme file
+This is a readme file